 It created an environment where they knew making mistakes was ok, but more importantly, they learned about taking ownership of their actions…good or bad.
-They were more understanding of each other because they were learning about humility.
+They were more understanding of each other because they were learning humility.

-Humility in Your Homeschool & Home
+Learning Humility in Your Homeschool & Home

 Similarly, I’ve found that my boys have learned a lot about dealing with mistakes from me.
 I’ve had to go to each of them on different occasions and ask for their forgiveness because of something I said or did.
 If I was in the wrong, I needed to ask for their forgiveness.

 Did I enjoy having to do this?
 No, but I did it anyway.